2023 OAD Top Restaurants in North America: The Complete Rankings

 Portland, United States

 Langbaan operates as a reservation-only Thai tasting counter inside Portland's NW 23rd corridor, where Earl Ninsom's kitchen constructs multi-course menus that read less like restaurant Thai food and more like a systematic argument for the cuisine's regional depth.
-A 2024 James Beard Award for Outstanding Restaurant and back-to-back Opinionated About Dining rankings in the top 50 in North America place it in a peer set that extends well beyond Portland.
+A 2024 James Beard Award for Outstanding Restaurant and back-to-back Opinionated About Dining rankings in the top 50 in North America place it in a comparable set that extends well beyond Portland.

 New York City, United States

 A 14-seat yakitori counter tucked inside Chinatown's Canal Arcade, Kono ranks among the most decorated yakitori destinations in North America, holding three Michelin stars and placing #23 on the 2025 Opinionated About Dining list.
-Chef Atsushi Kono was the first in the United States to earn a Michelin star for yakitori, and the 16-course binchotan-grilled omakase remains one of New York's most difficult reservations to secure.
+Chef Atsushi Kono was the first in the United States to earn a Michelin star for yakitori, the 16-course binchotan-grilled omakase remains one of New York's most difficult reservations to secure.

 New York City, United States